rdsq/arboj/README.md

 ## Example

-This example app will have two commands: `hello` and `hi`, they will simply print text in the console.
+This example app will have two commands: `say-hello` and `say-hi`, they will simply print text in the console.

 ```js
 import { yaclil } from 'yaclil';